mousamireddy/2D_Game/README.md

 # 3D_Game

- As a solo developer, I conceptualized and developed my debut 2D game using the Unity game engine.
-In this project, I took my first steps into the world of game development, leveraging my passion for  gaming and programming.
-"Flash" is a captivating 2D game that showcases my ability to create engaging  gameplay experiences from scratch.
+I led a team to make a fun 3D game using Unity.
+In "EGG BREAKER," players enjoy an exciting journey with cool levels and interactive story elements.
+This project shows how I worked with others and used my skills to create an enjoyable game experience.